m-fidow/m-fidow/README.md

 # Hi, I'm Muna.
-I'm a Front End Engineer who has a passion for building creative projects and solving problems.
+I'm a full stack developer who has a passion for building creative projects and solving problems.
 I am a lifelong learner always looking to stretch my comfort zone.
 I enjoy working with JavaScript and React and I am excited